MrBounty/HEG/README.md

 In this landscape, JavaScript is unavoidable.
 Whether you like it or not, mastering a JavaScript framework like React or Angular is often seen as essential.
 However, for those who prefer simplicity and minimalism, there is an alternative: HTMX.

+*Note: JavaScript is fine, I just don't like it being mandatory.*

 # Stack Philosophy: Simplicity
 The HEG tech stack is built on simplicity.
-My definition of simplicity is straightforward: **code that can be understood without documentation and minimal comments in less than like 20 seconds**.
-This philosophy guided my choice of technologies.
+My definition of simplicity is: **code/structure that can be understood without documentation and minimal comments in less than like 20 seconds** but that's for code, here we are talking tech stack but this philosophy guided my choice of technologies.

 # The HEG Tech Stack

 ## Go (Golang)
-Go, developed by Google, embodies simplicity and productivity.
+Go, developed by Google, embodies simplicity and productivity so how can't I choose it?
 Its fast compilation times make it ideal for rapid development.
 While not the best in any specific category, Go excels in overall performance and ease of use.
 [Learn more](https://go.dev/)

 ## EdgeDB
 EdgeDB is an open-source modern database designed with developer experience in mind.
 Its queries integrate seamlessly with Go, using similar data structures and types.
 EdgeDB simplifies complex SQL queries and offers numerous quality-of-life features with a UI to explore and query data from a browser.
-And a cloud service [Learn more](https://www.edgedb.com/)
+(And a cloud service) [Learn more](https://www.edgedb.com/)

 ## HTMX
-HTMX allows you to handle user inputs by sending requests to the server and updating parts of the HTML using attributes.
+HTMX allows you to send requests to the server that return HTML and update parts of the page using HTML attributes.
 This reduces the need for complex JavaScript frameworks for apps with small to medium interactivity.
 While HTMX does not eliminate JavaScript entirely, it significantly reduces the amount required.
 [Learn more](https://htmx.org/)

 # EdgeDB + Go